Wood-decay fungus: Induced fungal decay

-A special way of giving grown wood an unusual structure is to infect it with a parasitic fungus by storing it in a humid environment (fungal decay).
-The fungus penetrates the layers of the wood and changes the nature of the cells.
+Decayed wood has been used in artwork throughout human history.
+In this context, it is called "spalting."
+Spalted wood can be created by inoculating wood with a fungus and storing it in a humid environment to induce decay.
+The fungus penetrates the layers of the wood, potentially laying down pigments, and decaying the secondary cell walls.
 This process creates individual patterns and shades of colour.
 The wood treated in this way is then excellently suited for the production of all kinds of design objects.
 In order to stabilise the wood structure weakened by the fungus, resins or plastics are usually introduced into the material by special vacuum processes.
 This also kills the residual fungus after the desired pattern has been achieved, thus preserving the wood from being further consumed by the fungus.

 A special icing process applied to beech wood leads to results similar to those obtained with fungal decay.
 After the wood has been soaked, it is iced and then dried.
 The result is a very light wood with an almost black grain.
 This result, which also occurs very rarely in nature, is called ice-beech.